Sokkeldirektoratet

 Section 28.

-(2) Instrumental measurement uncertainties shall be documented in an uncertainty budget.
+Instrumental measurement uncertainties shall comply with the uncertainty limits in Section 10. and be documented in uncertainty budgets.

 Section 29.